codecapsules-io/codecapsules-docs/docs/tutorials/build-flask-htmx-app.md

 A virtual environment allows you to isolate the packages required to develop Python applications from your computer system.
 We recommend you use a new virtual environment for every application you develop so as to not corrupt dependencies for other applications.

-Open a terminal in your desired working directory and run the following command to create a virtual environment:
+In the terminal run the following command to create a virtual environment within the project's root folder:

 ```
 python3 -m venv env